rdchip/FIT-to-CSV-converter-for-windows/README.md

 # FIT-to-CSV-converter-for-windows

+This code is intended to use for Garmin files products with heart rate monitor, I tested it with Fenix 5 Plus smart watch.
+The workout file from the Fenix 5 is *.fit and this one is binary file which means you can not see your data, you need to convert it to *.txt or better *.csv file.
+Once in csv format, just open it in Excel and watch your heart rate data.
+The Fitparse package extract all data from *.fit file to the ram memory and you get access to the raw data after conversion.

+<img src="picture/fenix5plus.png" width=300>
+Fenix 5 Plus

-The original code is from https://github.com/mcandocia/fit_processing I did small modifications because the code is for Linux and the final csv file has empty line for each line of data.
+The original code is from https://github.com/mcandocia/fit_processing I did small modifications because the code is for Linux and the final *.csv file has empty line for each line of data.
 The modification that I did is in the end of write_fitfile_to_csv section.
 All credits is for mcandocia.

-<img src="picture/fenix5plus.png" width=300>

 First, you need to install Fitparse package.
 You can download it from: http://pythonhosted.org/fitparse/ the link in github is https://github.com/dtcooper/python-fitparse